 Along with the research on whether CBD can treat cancer, there are ongoing studies on whether CBD can treat the side effects of cancer.
 Also, during the cancer treatment procedures, cancer patients pass through a tough time with pain, nausea, and loss of appetite.
 Studies are also being done on CBD to ease these treatment side effects in cancer patients.

 A big factor in how CBD might help cancer patients is the inclusion of THC in CBD products.
 THC has shown effectiveness in improving poor appetite due to cancer and cancer treatment.
-On the other hand, due to its anti-inflammatory and anti-anxiety properties, CBD might help relieve cancer and cancer treatment-induced pain in cancer patients.
+On the other hand, due to its anti-inflammatory and anti-anxiety properties, CBD alone might help relieve cancer and cancer treatment-induced pain in cancer patients.

 Side Effects of CBD